withcapsule/Docs/src/content/docs/guides/getting-started.md

 The response includes a short file ID.
 Anyone with that ID or the full download URL can fetch the file until it expires or is deleted.

 ## What Capsule is good at
-Capsule works best for short-lived file handoffs: moving logs off a server, sending a file from a phone to a laptop, or sharing a one-off download without creating an account.
+Capsule works best for short-lived file handoffs: moving logs off a server, sending a file from a phone to a laptop, or sharing a one-off download.

 It is not meant to be permanent storage, collaboration software, or a general-purpose sync service.